Theotônio dos Santos: Return to Brazil

 Dos Santos' return to Brazil started with his work analyzing the reality of life in Brazil while he was still in Mexico, as well as his participation in the political reorganization of the Brazilians who were exiled by the military regime, looking for a unification between socialists and labourers, which he achieved in the meeting of Lisbon.
 He was granted amnesty in 1980 and returned to the country in January of that year.

 He became one of the founding members of the Democratic Labor Party in Brazil (PDT), which based itself in socialism.
 He then ran as a candidate for the role of governor in Minas Gerais in 1982 and federal deputy in 1986, with both attempts failing.

 During the 1980s, he strengthened his links to the United Nations and became a consultant in the United nations University (UNU) and UNESCO.
 He also became the president of the Latin American Sociology Association (ALAS), a member of the executive consul of the Latin American Association of Scientific politics and technology, consultant for the Latin American economic system (SELA), and director of studies for la Maison des Sciences de l'Homme of the University of Paris.
 In Brazil, he took over the direction of the training center of the FESP-RJ in 1983, where he established a system of pre- and post-graduate studies, through which he created a web of contacts with scientists worldwide.
-In 1985 Theotônio became a Notório Saberin Economics, at the UFMG￼ and took the position of Titular professor in 1986.
+In 1985 Theotônio became a Notório Saberin Economics, at the UFMG and took the position of Titular professor in 1986.
 In 1988 he was allowed to rejoin the UnB through the Law of Amnesty.
 In 1994, he became a titular professor in the Fluminense Federal University (UFF).
 Throughout the 1990s, he mostly worked on projects related to the UFF and served as a professor for many of its programs, including the post-graduate program in International Relations and the post-graduate program in foreign studies.
 He took the role of Secretary of International Affairs of the government of the state of Rio de Janeiro.

-In the months leading up to the elections of 2010, Theotônio wrote an open letter to the ex-president Fernando Henrique Cardoso (known as FHC) in response to a letter written by him to the presidential candidate Luiz Inácio Lula da Silva.
+In the months leading up to the elections of 2010, Theotônio wrote an open letter to the ex-president Fernando Henrique Cardoso (known as FHC) in response to a letter written by Cardoso to the presidential candidate Luiz Inácio Lula da Silva.
 In this letter, among other things, he criticized the statement that the FHC government was an economic success based on the valorization of the Real.
 He concluded: "The Real Plan did not bring down inflation, but rather a world deflation which caused the world inflation levels to fall".